danapsimer/aws-api-to-lambda-shim/Readme.md

 # AWS Lambda HTTP Handler Shim

-This software is based, in part, on the work done by [eawsy](http://github.com/eawsy/aws-lambda-go/) Their terrific idea was to use the Python 2.7 runtime available in [AWS Lamnda](https://aws.amazon.com/lambda/) to run [go](http://golang.com) programs.
-I was in the midst of creating a new API using [goa](http://goa.design) and it dawned on me that if I could somehow trick goa into responding to [AWS Api Gateway](https://aws.amazon.com/api-gateway/)
- I could have a service that could both run standalone and serverless on API Gateway and Lambnda.
+This software is based, in part, on the work done by [eawsy](http://github.com/eawsy/aws-lambda-go/) Their terrific idea was to use the Python 2.7 runtime available in [AWS Lambda](https://aws.amazon.com/lambda/) to run [go](http://golang.com) programs.
+I was in the midst of creating a new API using [goa](http://goa.design) and it dawned on me that if I could somehow trick goa into responding to [AWS Api Gateway](https://aws.amazon.com/api-gateway/) requests, I could have a service that could both run standalone and serverless on AWS's API Gateway and Lambda.

 So I created this.